rafid29mehda/All-About-ECG/Feature Extraction/README.md

 ### What Are Feature Selection Methods?

 Feature selection is like choosing the best ingredients for a cake.
 You might have many ECG features (e.g., QRS amplitude, entropy, etc.), but not all are equally useful for detecting heart conditions.
-Feature selection picks the most important features to make your machine learning model faster, simpler, and more accurate.
+Feature selection picks the most important features to make the machine learning model faster, simpler, and more accurate.

 ### Key Feature Selection Methods